mouseonew/YouTubeVideoNav.js/README.md

 # YouTubeVideoNav.js

-A YouTube video navigator that remembers video positions and plays unseen videos on websites return.
+A YouTube UI that remembers positions and watched videos on site return and cycles through unwatched videos.
 An example of this code in action can be [seen here](http://cowardlyvigilantes.com/).

 ## Setup